 You may be familiar with pine nuts–the teardrop-shaped, delicious little nut that is often used in making pesto and in cooking of other dishes.
 Pine nuts (also called pignoli) are the edible seeds of pine trees.
 Seeds and nuts are one and the same.
 Seeds are the inner, usually edible part of a hard, inedible nut casing.

 As for why pine nuts are one of the more expensive nuts on the market, the answer lies in the time required to grow the nuts and the effort to harvest the seeds from their protective encasement.

 Types of Pine Trees That Produce Pine Nuts

 Approximately 20 species of pine trees produce pine seeds that are large enough to harvest.
 The most commonly harvested seeds come from four particular pine tree varieties: the Mexican pinon (Pinus cembroides), the Colorado pinion (P. edulis), the Italian stone pine (P. pinea), and the Chinese nut pine (P. koraiensis).

 It takes anywhere from 15 to 25 years for the trees to begin producing the seeds and up to triple that time for them to reach top production.
 The majority of the North American harvest comes from wild, uncultivated trees.
 For the most part, the seeds are harvested by hand, a contributing factor to their expensive price tag.

 The pine cone is not the only covering for the seed; each pine nut has a second shell which must be removed before eating.
 Some of these shells are thin and easy to take off whereas others are thicker and more challenging.
-Now it is easier to understand the high price of the pine nut.
+All of the above factors contribute to the understandably high price of the pine nut.

 Appearance and Use